Poyamo/Xanthin/README.md

 for start xan file you always must use "void main or mains(" code. show "hello world":

-"void main or mains(
+void main or mains(
 message.show("hello world!")

-"
+example of Set a variable:
+void main or mains(
+hello : "hello world"
+message.show(hello)